Engerdal (village)

-Engerdal is the administrative centre of Engerdal Municipality in Innlandet county, Norway.
+Engerdal or Engerdalen is the administrative centre of Engerdal Municipality in Innlandet county, Norway.
 The village is located along the Norwegian County Road 26 in the Engerdalen valley, just less than 10 km west of the border with Sweden.
 The lake Litle Engeren lies on the north side of the village.
 Engerdal Church is located in the village.
 The village of Drevsjø lies about 20 km to the northeast of this village.